• Skip to primary navigation

 Light.

 As you can tell in the above photo, just photographing with the overhead kitchen lights on is pretty nasty.
 We already know that automatic flash stinks.
 Natural light is totally beautiful.
-And in a pinch… if it’s dark out, those Lowel EGO Lampsir?t=shareda 20&l=as2&o=1&a=B0009K50RO do an okay job (and are what many food bloggers use when they need to photograph something at night).
+And in a pinch... if it's dark out, those Lowel EGO Lamps do an okay job (and are what many food bloggers use when they need to photograph something at night).

 When it comes to light, you’ve got options.
 Don’t take it lightly.